lukanja/webohjelmointi-naytto/README.md

-FINNISH COMMENTING
 # webohjelmointi-naytto

+!
+Commenting is in Finnish !

-Using XAMPP and MySql
+Local webpages using XAMPP and MySql

+HTML, CSS, PHP, Javascript

-Build database first from renkaat.sql
+<b>Build database first from renkaat.sql!</b>